-I have felt with my native land, I am one with my kind.
+I have felt with my native land, I am one with my kind, I embrace the purpose of God, and the doom assign'd. --Tennyson.

--Tennyson

-The authorities of the East India Company were not slow to recognise and appreciate the advantages to the Company alliances formed by their servants with Indian The children grew up in attachment women. to, and in dependence upon, the nation of their fathers.
-Their mothers having been cast out by their Indian relatives, the children formed the beginnings of an allied race, detached from the people of the soil, and separated from them by speech, religion, dress, customs and habits-by those fundamentals which go to constitute nationality.
-Their interests were indentified with the prospects of the East India Company, and their prosperity depended upon the permanency of its footing in the country.
-They were reared in an atmosphere of trade; and their knowledge of the prevailing vernaculars and local conditions, of Indian customs and modes of thinking, of natural products and manufactures, of market places and facilities of transport, rendered them an invaluable asset to those whose chief concern was with the wealth to be derived from a lucrative trade.
-The fact of a home in India, reconciled the British soldier and factor to his lot in life, and weaned him from a natural desire to return to his native country.
+The authorities of the East India Company were not slow to recognise and appreciate the advantages to the Company from the alliances formed by their servants with Indian women.
+The children grew up in attachment to, and in dependence upon, the nation of their fathers.
+Their mothers having been cast out by their Indian relatives, the children formed the beginnings of a new race standing in detachment from the people of the soil, and separated from them by speech, religion, dress, customs and habits-by those fundamentals which go to constitute nationality.
+Their interests were identified with the prospects of the East India Company, and their prosperity depended upon the permanency of its footing in the country.
+They were reared in an atmosphere of trade; and their knowledge of the prevailing vernaculars, and local conditions, of Indian customs and modes of thinking, of natural products and manufactures, of market places and facilities of transport, rendered them an invaluable asset to those whose chief concern was with the wealth to be derived from a lucrative trade.
+The fact of a home in India, reconciled the British soldier and factor to his lot in life, and weaned him from a natural desire to return to his native land.
 Contented servants, with interests vested in a land to which they had given hostages, were well worth encouraging.
 And so the Board of Directors decided upon stimulating the tendency of their humbler servants to make their permanent abode in India, by ruling an allowance of Rs.
 5 a month for every child born to a soldier in the ranks.
 By now the Company had factories or settlements at Surat, Masulipatam, Casimbazar, Pulicat, Armagaon, Pipli, Madras, Hughli, Patna, Bombay, Calcutta, and minor places.